 In the event Dr. Carlson's termination without cause or resignation for good reason occurs within three months prior to the occurrence of a change in control or within 12 months following a change in control, all of her outstanding unvested stock awards will accelerate and become fully vested on the later of (1) the date of termination or (2) the date of such change in control.

-The Employment Agreement also contains standard confidentiality, non-competition and non-solicitation covenants.
+Dr. Carlson's employment agreement also contains standard confidentiality, non-competition and non-solicitation covenants.

 Defined Terms for Purposes of Employment Agreements